Christine-design-web/Christine-design-web/README.md

 - [Project 1](https://github.com/Christine-design-web/Green-Mart): This was a group project for womenintech bootcamp.
 - [Project 2](https://github.com/Christine-design-web/Musicale): This is a website with my favorites musics.
-- [Project 3](https://github.com/Christine-design-web/DrawingApp): Ijust thought is better we do away with more of paper work and i decided to get a web drawing app.
+- [Project 3](https://github.com/Christine-design-web/DrawingApp): I just thought it is better we do away with more of paper work and i decided to get a web drawing app.

 Feel free to explore my repositories and connect with me.
 Let's collaborate and build amazing things together!